RS9977/LanguageCorrector/README.md

     - Description of how it was implemented with an emphasis on data structures and algorithms used
 - Graphical User Interface that highlights suspicious and non-suspicious textual elements in a given text.
 [15%]
     - Description of how it was implemented with an emphasis on data structures and algorithms used
+- Extend your crawler to crawling social media posts of some large network ( e.g., Twitter, Facebook, LinkedIn, Truth, MeWe…).
+[15%]
+    - Description of how it was implemented with an emphasis on data structures and algorithms used
 - Provide a graphical human feedback system for deciding among possible phrase corrections, with feedback into the suspicion levels reported by the system.
 [15%]
     - Description of how it was implemented with an emphasis on data structures and algorithms used
 - Develop and Android client for your checker.
 [15%]